* Dring *

-The bell of the famous Mayville Parkdale School rang.
+The bell at Mayville Parkdale School rang.
 Immediately the schoolyard was taken over by hundreds of children who were yelling from all sides.
 However, the cheerful air of the court had suddenly changed into a movement of agitation.
-The perfectly blue sky a few minutes earlier had covered, and a thunderstorm that we had rarely seen in summer had broken out.
+The previously clear blue sky had now clouded over, and an unusual summer thunderstorm had erupted.
 The children, surprised, had run to take shelter under the covered playground.

 A boy came forward with a nasty smile on his lips.
 It was Barton Rooks, always the same, always the one who made him suffer, who harassed him.